Cybersecurity

 Blog Post

-There’s been a sharp increase in the volume and frequency of large-scale cyberattacks in 2023.
-According to IT Governance, there were already over 300 confirmed cyberattacks between January and March of this year.
+The annual cost of cybercrime is constantly rising with current predictions suggesting that the global cost of it could surpass $20 trillion by 2026.
 With that in mind, it’s vital for business owners and leaders to understand the consequences of a data breach and to conduct an audit of their own cybersecurity posture.

 Cyberattacks can bring about a variety of negative results including but not limited to a loss in revenue, lost consumer trust and brand reputation, downtime, and even a drop in market cap and stock price.
 This is all in the case that the business is able to bounce back from the cyberattack at all.